-And of course you don’t get up and down as often as you would like, and your handicap stays stubbornly high…
+And of course, you don’t get up and down as often as you would like, and your handicap stays stubbornly high…

 Overview: Before hitting your golf chip, imagine tossing the ball underhand to a particular spot, and the subsequent roll to the cup.
 Then execute your chip.

 We all get wrapped up in technique and swing execution from time to time, and forget about the really simple idea of making the ball end up in the right place.

 Your Golf Chip Needs Visualization

 But the basic idea stands — pretending to lob the ball with an underhand motion to your chosen landing spot will help you visualize your shot and improve your chances of making the ball end up where you intend.

-This is especially important on a long chip, or a chip with a lot of break to it.
+This is especially important on a long chip or a chip with a lot of break to it.
 You need to land the ball on a spot that is both far from and not in line with the hole.

 Please remember to keep your hands ahead of the ball while chipping, as Phil did in this video, to make sure you have a descending blow onto the ball so that you can actually execute that beautiful chip you have just visualized!

 Did you like this Chipping Tip?
 Tell your buddies about it!
-Like, Share, Tweet, +1, or Email below!
+Like, Share, Tweet, or Email below!

-Copyright 2018-present, GolfTipReviews.com, All Rights Reserved.
+Copyright 2020-present, GolfTipReviews.com, All Rights Reserved.